Deep-Inelastic Scattering at TeV Energies with LHC Muons: Inclusive muon DIS

 \paragraph{Predictions for the HL-LHC.} Table~\ref{table:NeventsFASERnuHL-LHC} provides the same information as Table~\ref{table:Nevents} for FASER$\nu$ and FASER$\nu$2 at the HL-LHC, assuming a total integrated luminosity of $\mathcal{L}_{\rm pp}=3$ ab$^{-1}$~\cite{Azzi:2019yne}.
 Results correspond to selected events which satisfy both DIS and fiducial cuts.
 For FASER$\nu$2 the length of the tungsten detector is set to $L_T=6.20$ m.
 The event yields grow proportionally to the integrated luminosity and the active volume.
 For FASER$\nu$2 at the FPF, our projections indicate up to $3\times 10^7$ inclusive and $2\times 10^6$ charm production events.
 These large event yields enable precise muon DIS measurements within a broad kinematic region including, multi-differential measurements.

 \paragraph{Impact of systematic uncertainties.} The study of muon DIS at FASER$\nu$ relies on the measured values of the incoming muon momentum $E_\mu$, the outgoing muon momentum $E'_\mu$, and scattering angle of the latter $\theta_\mu$.
 Muon momenta are measured via the multiple Coulomb scattering method~\cite{Kodama:2007mw}.
 This method uses that charged particles passing through matter are scattered, with the displacement due to scattering following a normal distribution of mean zero and width proportional to the inverse of the particle's momentum.
 Benefiting form the precise position resolution of about 300~nm~\cite{FASER:2025qaf}, the first FASER$\nu$ analysis reported a muon momentum resolution of about 30\% at 200~GeV and 50\% at higher energies~\cite{FASER:2024hoe}.
 Dedicated efforts are expected to lead to improvements in future analyses.
 The angular resolution of tracks in the FASER$\nu$ detector is about 0.05~mrad~\cite{FASER:2025qaf}, and can be considered negligible for the purpose of this study.
 We will estimate in Sect.~\ref{sec:charmDIS} for the case of charm production the impact that systematic errors in the measurement of muon momenta may have on the interpretation of muon DIS measurements at FASER$\nu$.
+In this work we consider both a conservative muon momentum resolution of 30\% and a more optimistic resolution of 10\%, showing that the latter strongly helps in isolating the intrinsic charm signal.

 \paragraph{Integration into global (n)PDF fits.} The results presented in this section indicate that a large sample of muon DIS inclusive events with a broad coverage in $x$ and $Q^2$ will be available at FASER$\nu$ as well as at its future upgrades.
 As compared to previous muon DIS measurements in fixed-target experiments, FASER$\nu$ extends the coverage both at small-$x$ and at large-$x$, the latter region specially relevant for BSM searches at the LHC.
 Quantifying the impact of muon DIS at FASER$\nu$ in global fits of proton and nuclear PDFs is possible by following the procedure of~\cite{Cruz-Martinez:2023sdv} to estimate the foreseen precision of structure function determinations and then use the {\sc EKO}~\cite{Candido:2022tld}, {\sc YADISM}~\cite{Candido:2024rkr}, and {\sc PineAPPL}~\cite{Carrazza:2020gss} codes to generate fast interpolating grids enabling the inclusion of these projections in (n)PDF fits, as done for the EIC in~\cite{AbdulKhalek:2021gbh, Khalek:2021ulf}.
 Such a more detailed study is left for future work and here we restrict ourselves to demonstrate the impact of muon DIS at FASER$\nu$ to constrain the charm content of the proton in the large-$x$ region.